Tropical Storm Imelda forms and is expected to become hurricane off the US East Coast in coming days

 The storm could bring high winds and heavy rain, which could produce flooding, he said.
 The state was prepositioning search and rescue crews over the weekend.

-Humberto weakened slightly on Sunday but still had maximum powerful sustained winds of 150 mph (240 kph), according to the National Hurricane Center in Miami, making it a Category 4 hurricane.
+Humberto weakened slightly on Sunday but still had maximum powerful sustained winds of 150 mph (240 kph), according to the hurricane center, making it a Category 4 hurricane.
 It was located about 535 miles (861 kilometers) south of Bermuda and was moving west-northwest at 13 mph (20 kph).

 A tropical storm watch could be required in Bermuda later in the day, forecasters said, and swells could reach the U.S. East Coast on Monday.